God Save the King: History

 The first published version that resembles the present song appeared in 1744, with no title but the heading "For two voices", in an anthology originally named Harmonia Britannia but changed after only a few copies had been printed to Thesaurus Musicus.
-When the Jacobite pretender Charles Edward Stuart led the the 1745 rising, the song spread among those loyal to King George II.
+When the Jacobite pretender Charles Edward Stuart led the 1745 rising, the song spread among those loyal to King George II.
 The tune published in The Gentleman's Magazine in 1745 departs from that used today at several points, one as early as the first bar, but is otherwise clearly a strong relative of the contemporary anthem.
 It was recorded as being sung in London theatres in 1745, with, for example, Thomas Arne writing a setting of the tune for the Drury Lane Theatre.

 Scholes' analysis includes mention of "untenable" and "doubtful" claims, as well as "an American misattribution".
 Some of these are: